kkots/ggxrd_hitbox_overlay_2211/README.md

 - `D3DX9_43.dll` - used for matrix math.
 It is used by the project the exact same way as D3DCompiler_43.dll, and its .LIB file is d3dx9.lib.

+- `JWasm` - used to assemble the asmhooks.asm file for the DLL part of the mod on Linux. <https://github.com/JWasm/JWasm> This dependency is not used for running the mod (neither on Windows nor on Linux or Wine or otherwise), only building, and only on Linux.

 ## Mod compatibility

 If trying to use the mod with a game version that it doesn't fit, the game may crash.
 The version of the game it's meant for is 2211.
 This is the number that is displayed in the bottom right corner of the main menu screen after you launch the game.